PSLmodels/taxdata/cps_data/cps_file_doc.md

 Security, and Veterans' Benefits and the total of several other benefits.
 C-TAM imputes these benefits on an individual level using the CPS files before they are converted into tax units.
-During the creation process, we modified the code to add up these benefits so that we have a total benefits received by the entire unit.
+During the creation process, we modified the code to add up these benefits so that we have the total benefits received by the entire unit.

 ## Top-Coding and Imputation